Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/discovery-api.md

 # About the Discovery API <Lifecycle status="managed,managed_plus" />

-Every time dbt Cloud runs a project, it generates and stores information about the project.
+Every time  runs a project, it generates and stores information about the project.
 The metadata includes details about your project’s models, sources, and other nodes along with their execution results.
-With the dbt Cloud Discovery API, you can query this comprehensive information to gain a better understanding of your <Term id="dag">DAG</Term> and the data it produces.
+With the dbt Discovery API, you can query this comprehensive information to gain a better understanding of your <Term id="dag">DAG</Term> and the data it produces.

 By leveraging the metadata in <Constant name="cloud" />, you can create systems for data monitoring and alerting, lineage exploration, and automated reporting.
 This can help you improve data discovery, data quality, and pipeline operations within your organization.